University of Notre Dame Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Notre Dame, approximately 33% of students took out student loans averaging $6,674 a year.
-That adds up to $26,696 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Notre Dame, approximately 30% of students took out student loans averaging $8,525 a year.
+That adds up to $34,100 over four years for those students.

 The student loan default rate at Notre Dame is 0.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.